skipperkongen/declarative-cartography/sql_wiki/k_gridcells.md

 ![Cells with number of features shown](https://docs.google.com/drawings/d/1blMf8QWoIA8jDU8VrjZ1Hslgx7Erly1AdYrcEc1GqsM/pub?w=339&amp;h=346)

 ## Approach

 1. Use [ST_Cellify]() to compute grid cells for a geometry
 2. Convert points to a unique hash (see below), selecting *hash, feature_id*
-3. Finally, find all hash codes that occur more than K times.
-Create K sized conflict sets for these.
+3. Find hash codes with > K occurences.
+4. Select all K+1-sized sets of records for each cell hash.
+5. Solve hitting set

 ### Hashing functions